whitneyderoche/dsc259r-2026-wi/tech_support.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-After this step, check that `uv` is available by running the `uv` command:
+After this step, check that `uv` is available by running the `uv` command.
+If
+this command doesn't work, you may need to start a new terminal window and close
+your old one.

 ```
 $ uv